Entanglements: The Politics of Aesthetics and Retelling of Modernisms and Modern Art

 With the kind support of:

-University of Graz, International Relations Office, PostDoc Office
+University of Graz, Dean's Office of the Faculty of Humanities, International Relations Office, PostDoc Office

 Austrian Research Association